GabeScott/standard-works-vault/General Conference/2015 April - The Plan of Happiness.md

 # The Plan of Happiness

-*By Boyd K. Packer - President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *President of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2015 General Conference*

+>*The end of all activity in the Church is to see that a man and a woman with their children are happy at home, sealed for eternity.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/the-plan-of-happiness?lang=eng)